What is 5G and how far are we from rollout?

 5G will be expensive

-People won't necessarily be queueing up to buy 5G mobile contracts when the technology becomes more widely available, Hayduk adds.
-The initially-launched plans are pretty expensive, and the technology remains unavailable for most of the country.
-Mobile operators will charge their earliest customers a lot for 5G while they try to get a quick return on their spectrum investments, Hayduk argued, correctly, last year.
+Current 5G mobile plans tend to be more expensive, and the technology remains unavailable for large swathes of the country.
+Mobile operators will charge their earliest customers a lot for 5G while they try to get a quick return on their spectrum investments, Hayduk says.

 "In Europe and the US, operator strategies that are not built around 5G are rare.
 It strikes me however that it is bold to assume that consumers will take up 5G the moment it's available and that 5G will underpin the modern digital business from day one.
 The economics of providing 5G connectivity will make it difficult for mobile operators to drive costs low enough to make moving to 5G tempting for users," he said.